The Odessa File (film)

-The Odessa File is an 1974 thriller film, adapted from the 1972 novel of the same name by Frederick Forsyth, about a reporter's investigation of a neo-Nazi political-industrial network in post-Second World War West Germany.
+The Odessa File is a 1974 thriller film, adapted from the 1972 novel of the same name by Frederick Forsyth, about a reporter's investigation into the ODESSA: an organisation set up to protect former members of the SS in post-Second World War West Germany.
 The film stars Jon Voight, Mary Tamm, Maximilian Schell and Maria Schell and was directed by Ronald Neame, with a score by Andrew Lloyd Webber.
 It was the only film that the Schell siblings made together.

 Plot

-On 22 November 1963, the day of the John F. Kennedy assassination in Dallas, Peter Miller (Jon Voight), a young freelance reporter in Hamburg, West Germany, pulls his car over to the kerb to listen to a radio report of the event.
+On 22 November 1963, Peter Miller, a young freelance reporter in Hamburg, West Germany, pulls his car over to the curb to listen to a radio report on the John F. Kennedy assassination in Dallas.
 As a result, he happens to be stopped at a traffic signal as an ambulance passes by on a highway.

 He follows the ambulance and discovers it is en route to pick up the body of an elderly man who has committed suicide, leaving behind no family.
-Peter obtains the man's diary and learns the man was Salomon Tauber (Towje Kleiner), a Jewish Holocaust survivor.
-Salomon's diary details information on his life in the Riga Ghetto during World War II, including the name of the SS officer who ran the camp, Eduard Roschmann (Maximilian Schell).
-Salomon's diary catalogues all of Roschmann's crimes including the murder of a highly decorated Wehrmacht officer (Oskar Werner) while attempting to flee at the end of the war.
+Peter obtains the man's diary and learns the man was Salomon Tauber, a Jewish Holocaust survivor.
+Salomon's diary details information on his life in the Riga Ghetto during World War II, (including the name of the SS officer who ran the camp, Eduard Roschmann).
+Salomon's diary catalogues all of Roschmann's crimes, including the murder of a highly decorated Wehrmacht officer while attempting to flee at the end of the war.

-Peter is filled with a determination to hunt Roschmann down and he sets out to meet famed Nazi-hunter Simon Wiesenthal, who informs him about ODESSA, a secret organization for former members of the SS which is developing a missile guidance system for Nasserist Egypt.
-Wiesenthal explains that most of the West Berlin Police are members of ODESSA and not to be trusted.
-As Peter leaves he is accosted by Israeli Mossad agents who suspect Peter of trying to harm Wiesenthal.
+Peter is filled with a determination to hunt Roschmann down, and he sets out to meet famed Nazi-hunter Simon Wiesenthal, who informs him about ODESSA, a secret organization for former members of the SS which is developing a missile guidance system for Nasserist Egypt.
+Wiesenthal explains that most of the Hamburg Police are members of ODESSA and not to be trusted.
+As Peter leaves, he is accosted by Israeli Mossad agents who suspect Peter of trying to harm Wiesenthal.
 Peter manages to convince the men that his true mission is to find and bring Roschmann to justice.
 The Israelis propose to send Peter deep undercover in the ODESSA.
-Peter agrees to the mission and with the help of the Israelis, they provide him with a cover identity.
+Peter agrees to the mission, and with the help of the Israelis, is provided with a cover identity.
 Peter is to be a former SS soldier who died recently in a nearby hospital.
-Before going under cover, Peter then leaves his girlfriend Sigi (Mary Tamm).
+He does not inform his girlfriend Sigi, who was attacked in an attempt to get the whereabouts of Peter.